 One prison guard has actually died.
 He was a Middlesex County corrections officer named Nelson Perdomo who worked at East Jersey State Prison for 19 years.
 He was 44.
 Around 129 prisoners and 20 prisoners have tested positive for COVID-19 as well.

-Unfortunately, many former prisoners are in halfway houses.
+Unfortunately, many former NJ cannabis prisoners are in halfway houses.
 In halfway houses, as in prisons, a lot of activity is done en masse which is not conducive to social distancing.
 Thus, many are still likely to be exposed to COVID-19.

 The State Supreme Court already ordered the release of prisoners held in county jails.
-Those in county jail are generally pre-trial cases.
+Those in a county jail are generally pre-trial cases.

 This really shows the need for prison reform if the authorities are willing to release people for health reasons.

-New Jersey has been the second hardest-hit state in the nation after New York with the highest amount of cases and deaths.
+New Jersey has been the second hardest-hit state in the nation after New York, with the highest amount of cases and deaths.

 Three thousand new positive cases of COVID-19 have been diagnosed in New Jersey nearly every day for several days.
-When this was published, the latest numbers were that 64,584 patients have been diagnosed with the virus and 2,443 people have died from it.
+When this was published, the latest numbers were that 64,584 patients have been diagnosed with the virus and 2,443 people had died from it.

-Negative Effects of COVID-19
+Negative Effects of COVID-19 on NJ Cannabis Prisoners